For those new to this website:

 - All test results reported on this website are science-based, accurate, and replicable.

 - Items reported on are tested multiple times to confirm the test results reported for each component tested.

 - Tamara’s work was featured in Consumer Reports Magazine in February of 2023 (March 2023 print edition) and The Guardian in November of 2023.

 To make a contribution to help us keep our most widely-read articles ad-free, click here.
 Thank you.

 Section #1) Some specific toys tested

-Below are Fisher Price toys that members of the Lead Safe Mama, LLC team have tested and reported test results for here on the Lead Safe Mama website.
-Click any of the images below to read the full article related to that specific toy.
-Each image is a link to the article for that item.
+The 25 images below are some of the Fisher Price toys that members of the Lead Safe Mama, LLC team have tested and reported test results for here on the Lead Safe Mama website.
+Click any of the images below to read the full article related to that specific toy, including the levels of Lead, Cadmium, Arsenic and/or Mercury found in that toy.

 Section #2) For those new to the site!